Kimberly Stevenson: Board Service

-She also has served on the board of directors of Cloudera, Riverbed Technology, Boston Private Financial Holdings, Inc., and the National Center for Women & IT.
+She also has served on the board of directors of Cloudera, Riverbed Technology, Boston Private Financial Holdings, Inc., Skyworks Solutions, Inc. and the National Center for Women & IT.

 Stevenson is often quoted in the press on the new reality of technology driving business.
 "Every business is a technology business," according to Stevenson, "and more companies are adding CIOs to their boardrooms."

 "The three things Boards and CEOs expect from their CIO, which are (1) to reimagine and define the customer experience, (2) extreme productivity, and (3) that they invent and deliver new products and services to allow them to grow."

 Recognition

-Stevenson has won numerous awards including the HMG Strategy 2021 Global Leadership Institute's “Leading into the C-Suite” award, Technology Magazine's #19 of the Top 100 Women in Technology 2021 and Constellation's 2020 Business Transformation BT150 award.
+Stevenson awards include the HMG Strategy 2021 Global Leadership Institute's “Leading into the C-Suite” award, Technology Magazine's #19 of the Top 100 Women in Technology 2021 and Constellation's 2020 Business Transformation BT150 award.
 As well as recognition for her CIO leadership contributions including Silicon Valley Business Journal's Best CIO, Evanta Top 10 Breakaway Leader, Huffington Post's Most Social CIO and the CIO 100 award by CIO.com.
 She was named the Woman of Excellence Digital Trailblazer by the National Association of Female Executives (NAFE), and the Forbes CIO Innovation Award.